Dynamical Systems & Ergodic Theory

 Bio Item

 Leah LeJeune , bioDr.
-LeJeune's research focuses on modeling the spread and control of infectious disease through analysis of mathematical models, particularly deterministic dynamical systems.
+LeJeune is a Postdoctoral Associate whose research focuses on modeling the spread and control of infectious diseases using mathematical models, particularly deterministic dynamical systems.
+She is mentored by Lauren Childs.

 -